gtaillandier/HydroAngleAnalyzer/README.md

 # HydroAngleAnalyzer

 HydroAngleAnalyzer is a Python library designed to parse molecular dynamics (MD) trajectories from LAMMPS, ASE, or XYZ formats.
 Its objective is to provide a unified tool for referencing and implementing methods to measure contact angles with different approaches.
+Two methods implemented, for two models of droplet of liquids (spherical or cylindrical using PBC).

 ---